 Just a quick follow up/edit after my last post on Malaysia Airlines’ approach to crisis communications.
-After the previous post the airline have found themselves in the unenviable place of having no information to share.
+After the previous post on how they communicated following the disappearance of MH370 the airline have found themselves in the unenviable place of having no information to share.
 The vacuum swiftly became all-encompassing, and the distressed families soon became the centre of global attention.

 Coupled with the geo-political dynamics involved, the airline has inevitably taken second place to Government communications.